emmettbutler/Merchant-Scroll/README.md

 File format
 -----------

-A .dec file is a simple plaintext file format that looks like this:
+.dec is a simple plaintext file format that looks like this:

     2 Lightning Bolt
     2 Giant Growth